cmdoffing/validatingCSV/README.md

 This will be used to create the field's name in the named tuple representing the row.
 The name must be a valid Python identifier.

 * 'desc' : A string describing the field.
 Useful for program documentation.
-Defaults to empty string if missing or the value is falsy.

-* 'type' : If present, this must be either a falsy value, in which case the field will be typed as a string, or one of str, int, float, complex, or ord (without enclosing in quotes).
+* 'type' : If present, this must be either 'integer', 'float', or 'complex'.
-If not present or falsy, this defaults to str and no check is done on the type of the field's contents, since all fields are read in as strings.
-This is also true if you specify 'type': str.
+If not present, no check is done on the type of the field's contents, since all fields are read in as strings.
 Forgoing a type check saves time.
-If the type is ord, the Unicode integer code point of the character is returned.

 * 'default' : The default value to return if the field is empty.
-This default will be checked against the type and an exception will be raised if they are not consistent.

 * 'base' : The base (radix) to by the int(num, base) function for integer conversions.
-This must be either missing, falsy, or one of the legal values for the base parameter.
-These are 2 - 36.
+This must be either missing or one of the legal values for the base parameter, which are 2 - 36.
-If this is present when the 'type' entry is missing, falsy or not int, an exception will be thrown.
-If the base is not a valid value, an exception is thrown.
-If present when 'type' == int and the base is valid, the field is converted to an integer using this base.

 * 'min' : The minimum value of the field.
 This can be an integer, a float, a complex number, or a string.
 The standard Python comparison operator is used.
+If the 'converter' parameter is present, the converter is called and its result value is compared to the 'min' value.

 * 'max' : The maximum value of a field.
-Similar considerations as for 'min'.
+Similar considerations apply as for 'min'.

 * 'valid_values' : An iterable containing only those values that are valid for this field.
-If this is present and either 'min' or 'max' is present and truthy, an exception is thrown.
 If a non-string type is used, the field will first be converted to a value of that type before this check is made.
-Strings types are checked directly against the values here.
+Strings are checked directly against the values here.
-All values in this field will be checked against the 'type' entry and an exception will be thrown if there is a mismatch.
-When enumerating valid values, a frozenset is recommended.

-* 'error_checker' : A user-defined function that is called with two parameters: the original (string) value of the field as the first parameter and the converted value (if a non-string 'type' entry is present) is the second.
-This is to avoid doing the conversion twice in some cases, saving time.
+* 'error_checker' : A user-defined function that is called with two parameters: the original (string) value of the field as the first parameter and the field_validation_params is the second.
-Note that, if present, 'min', 'max', and/or 'valid_values' checks will be done before this is called.
+Note that, if present, 'min', 'max', and/or 'valid_values' checks will still be done.
-If no conversion has been done, then the second parameter will be None.
 Return the error message as a string if there is an error, else return a falsy value.

-* 'converter' : A user-defined function that is called with a single parameter: the original (string) value of the field.
+* 'converter' : A user-defined function that is called with a two parameters: the original (string) value of the field and a base value, to be used in case an integer conversion is being done.
 It returns the converted value of the field, which is then passed to the caller as the field's value.